Latest News

 Kaffe Fassett fabric

-Early notice of all day workshop on 1st May
+All day workshop on 1st May

 10-4pm (bring your own lunch) Cost £25